 Now her hairstyle-of-the-day is a regular morning conversation over breakfast.
 I’ve had a lot of fun finding a handful of easy braids for kids and simple hairstyles that don’t take more than a few minutes in the morning.
 Luckily they also feel “fancy” enough for her five-year-old taste.
 Here are Parker’s three favorite hairstyles and their easy step by step instructions…

 Kids Hairstyle #1: The French Braid Step by Step with Sparkly Hair Clips

 If you’ve ever wondered how to french braid kids hair, this easy french braid tutorial is for you!

 1. Begin by separating three small sections of hair at the crown of the head.
-For a tighter, slicked back look you can begin this at the center hairline, but I like to leave the braid loose.
+For a tighter, slicked back braid you can begin this at the center hairline, but I like to leave the braid loose in the front.
 Plus, this style is much quicker.

 2. Now cross the left side over center and then the right side over center.
 At this point, all three strands of hair will be held in my left hand, separated by fingers.
 This leaves my right hand index finger free to scoop up the next strand of hair from the right side and cross it over center.
 Now shuffle the three strands into my right hand so that I can do the same thing on the left side if the left index finger.

 3. Continue repeating these simple steps until all of the hair has been scooped up and incorporated into the braid.
 (We have more french braid tutorial details on our site here.)

 4. At this point, you should be near the nape of the neck and can continue braiding in a simple three strand braid fashion.
 Secure the french braid at the end with a rubber band.